-Bad diet leads to inflammation, osteoporosis and fractures in postmenopausal women
+Bad diet leads to osteoporosis, frailty, and bone fractures in postmenopausal women

-While we have discussed the problems of bad diet and arthritis, we have not touched on the problem of bad diet and bone destruction.
 Bone destruction is of course a major factor in both osteoarthritis and osteoporosis.
-Fractures of course are of great concern to everyone, especially aging patients.
-In this article we will target bad diet, inflammation, and postmenopausal women.
+Fractures of course, are of great concern to everyone, especially aging patients.
+In this article we will target bad diet and bone loss.

-An international team of researchers writing in the medical journal Osteoporosis international (October 2017) found that women who were already at high risk for knee osteoarthritis and who continued to eat a diet of foods with high pro-inflammatory factors, also made themselves a high risk for bone fractures.1
+In a recent study, an international team of researchers writing in the medical journal Osteoporosis international found that women who were already at high risk for advanced knee osteoarthritis and who continued to eat a diet of foods with high pro-inflammatory factors, also made themselves a higher risk for bone fractures(1).

-Back in the United States, in research from May 2017 in the Journal of bone and mineral research, doctors lead by a team from Ohio State University, and contributed to by researchers at the University of South Carolina, University of Massachusetts, University of Pittsburgh, Albert Einstein College of Medicine, University of Tennessee, Harvard Medical School, and the University of Buffalo made these observations using over 160,000 study participants from data from the National Institutes of Health’s Women’s Health Initiative Observational Study and Clinical Trials.
+Confirming that even a small change in diet, away from inflammatory foods, a study in the Journal of bone and mineral research, doctors lead by a team from Ohio State University, and contributed to by researchers at the University of South Carolina, University of Massachusetts, University of Pittsburgh, Albert Einstein College of Medicine, University of Tennessee, Harvard Medical School, and the University of Buffalo made these observations using over 160,000 study participants from data from the National Institutes of Health’s Women’s Health Initiative Observational Study and Clinical Trials.

 - Previous studies suggest that bone loss and fracture risk are associated with higher inflammatory milieu, potentially modifiable by diet.